 - 1. Preliminary motion, as described in the Preliminary and In-Between Motion section. - 2.
 Move the Z-axis only at the current feed rate to the Z position. - 3.
-Retract the Z-axis at the current feed rate to the R plane if it is lower than the initial Z. - 4.
-Retract at the traverse rate to clear Z.
+Retract the Z-axis at the current feed rate to clear Z.

-14.44 G86 Boring Cycle, Spindle Stop, Rapid Move Out
+14.43 G86 Boring Cycle, Spindle Stop, Rapid Move Out